Apratimmm/web_news/README.md

 # Features

 - Browse top headlines by category (e.g., General, Sports, Technology)
-- Each news tab has components like image, title, description, source, url_to_details, author and date_published
+- Each news card has components like image, title, description, source, url_to_details, author and date_published
 - Responsive layout with Bootstrap 4
 - API-powered data (no local database needed)
-- Clean card layout with images, source, and author

 ---

 ## Technologies Used